 - Travellers with colostomies may need to use a larger bag, as intestinal distension during the flight may increase faecal output.

 - Air travel should be avoided for seven days following neurosurgery, due to the possibility of residual gas being trapped in the skull.

 - Interventions for retinal detachment usually involve the introduction of gas by intra-ocular injections and can cause an increase in intra-ocular pressure.
 Air travel should not be undertaken for 2-6 weeks depending on the type of gas used.

 - Flight should be delayed for one week after other ophthalmological procedures or penetrating eye trauma.

 - British Airways has a list of guidelines outlining the minimum time before it is advisable to travel after surgery (see link below).
 Different airlines may have different policies.

-- Patients should wait for 24 hours following application of a plaster cast, for flights of less than 2 hours and for 48 hours on longer flights because air may be trapped beneath the cast.
+- Patients should wait for 24 hours following application of a plaster cast, for flights of less than two hours and for 48 hours on longer flights because air may be trapped beneath the cast.

 - If urgent travel is necessary, a bi-valved plaster cast can be used.

-- Fitness-to-fly is best considered on an individual basis and with expert advice if there is uncertainty.
+- Fitness to fly is best considered on an individual basis and with expert advice if there is uncertainty.
 The freedoms of the affected individual to travel must be balanced against those of other passengers and safety considerations.